dsc-courses/dsc95-2024-sp/final-project.md

    2. **Send a draft of your video to your assigned tutor, ideally by Tuesday, May 28th.
 They will provide any necessary feedback.**
 3. **Upload** your video to YouTube (it can be unlisted).

-You'll submit your video URL to Gradescope.
+You'll submit your video URL to the form below.

 **You really should plan to record multiple drafts of your video, and send them to your assigned tutor and/or Suraj for feedback.
 It takes lots of practice to be able to record high quality vidoes!**

+### Submit your final project to [**this Google Form**](https://docs.google.com/forms/d/e/1FAIpQLScD4Na6WiCNhRaMGFgAtZcia5UEr792cXA6eUDtKPDKDXbFXA/viewform).